 The Camino de Santiago has a vastly varied topography due to the routes extending across multiple countries in Europe.

 Each route has its own unique features.
-The Camino Francés is characterised by woodland paths, hills, mountains, villages and towns.
-Whereas, the Camino de Norte is characterised by Coastline, grassy fields, marshland and beaches.
+The Camino Francés is characterized by woodland paths, hills, mountains, villages and towns.
+Whereas, the Camino de Norte is characterized by Coastline, grassy fields, marshland and beaches.
 Each route is beautifully unique each with its own topography.

 The Camino Primitivo has farmland, forests, mountains and villages.
 The Via de Plata varies as the route progresses as it is such a long walk.
 It can be dry and rocky at some points and lush and green at others.